Archive for: Polish Criminal Code

 No one in Poland will go to prison for downloading music or movies from the Internet.
 But you can get there for file sharing.

 Computer software is protected on different rules.
-There are proper provisions included in the Criminal Code – CRC – (in Polish: Kodeks Karny) of 6 June 1997, Journal of Laws (Dziennik Ustaw) No 88, item 553, with later amendments.
+There are proper provisions included in the Criminal Code – CRC – (in Polish: Kodeks Karny) of 6 June 1997, Journal of Laws (Dziennik Ustaw) No 88, item 553, with subsequent amendments.

 Chapter XXXV